-10.76 The applicant submitted a viability appraisal which has been assessed by one of the council's independent viability advisors.
-These details contain commercially sensitive information that will be included within a private appendix that is exempt from public view.
+10.81 The applicant submitted a viability appraisal which has been assessed by one of the council's independent viability advisors.
+These details contain commercially sensitive information that were included within a private appendix for committee members prior to the 8th February Strategic Planning Committee that was exempt from public view.
 When the application was presented to committee as a position statement Members also requested predictive levels of investments along with information on the over spillage of the existing water tanks.
-With regards to employment/ investment forecasts, the following information is received:
+With regards to employment/ investment forecasts, the following information was received: